You Only Live Twice II: Back of Beyond

 You Only Live Twice II: Back of Beyond is a 1986 role-playing game adventure published by Victory Games for James Bond 007.

 Plot summary

 You Only Live Twice II: Back of Beyond is an adventure in which a top-secret file containing chemical warfare data has been stolen from Q Branch, prompting the player characters to investigate the breach and recover the sensitive information.
 Their mission unfolds across a journey that begins in London and leads into the Australian outback.

 Publication history

-You Only Live Twice II: Back of Beyond was published by Victory Games in 1986 as boxed set containing a 28-page book, folder, and sex reference sheets in an envelope.
+You Only Live Twice II: Back of Beyond was published by Victory Games in 1986 as boxed set containing a 28-page book, folder, and six reference sheets in an envelope.